afterpay/sdk-android/README.md

 afterpayBreakdown.colorScheme = AfterpayColorScheme.MINT_ON_BLACK
 ```

-Given the above, the price breakdown will contain the lockup logo and will be be of color mint.
+Given the above, the price breakdown will contain the lockup logo and will be of color mint.

 ##### Optional Words
 Setting `showInterestFreeText` and / or `showWithText` is optional and is of type `Boolean`.